What to Visit in Sri Lanka: 8 UNESCO World Heritage Sites

 Sigiriya, also called "The Lion Rock", is both a rock fortress and palace constructed by King Kasyapa at the end of the 5th Century.
-A gateway is built in the form of enormous lion, hence the name Lion's Rock.
+A gateway is built in the form of an enormous lion, hence the name Lion's Rock.

 The palace on the flat top of this rock is decorated with colorful frescoes, which are probably Sigiriya's most popular attraction.
 Sigiriya is famed for owning some of the oldest landscaped gardens in the world and the mirror wall that has verses dating from as early as the 8th century as well.

-Top Tip: The ruins of Anuradhapura are more scattered and you should select some to visit.
+Top Tip: The ruins of Anuradhapura are more scattered, and you should select some to visit.

 Polonnaruwa is the second most ancient of Sri Lanka's kingdoms, after the first capital of Anuradhapura.
 Its fabulous art, splendid medieval architecture, great irrigation facilities and green environment present a unique Polonnaruwa to travelers.

 Kandy is generally recognized as Sri Lanka's cultural capital and home to the Temple of the Tooth Relic of Lord Buddha, one of Sri Lanka's holiest shrines.
-If you visit city in July or August, you can experience Kandy Esala Perehera, an annual ritual of the Sacred Tooth Temple.
+If you visit the city in July or August, you can experience Kandy Esala Perehera, an annual ritual of the Sacred Tooth Temple.

 In addition, Kandy is a city set in forested hills and surrounded by tea plantations.
-As one of the most beautiful cities of Sri Lanka, it is famous for its scenic beauty and rich cultural value.
+As one of the most beautiful cities in Sri Lanka, it is famous for its scenic beauty and rich cultural value.

 Galle is the main city and port on the south coast.
 Built by Europeans, the Old Town of Galle and its Fortifications show the interaction of European architecture and South Asian traditions.
 There are two main gates to the Fort, containing the Dutch Coat of Arms on one side and the British on the other.